Ab-Cloud-dev/100-Days-Of-DevOps-KodeKloud-Solutions-Explanation/Task-22-Clone Git Repository on Storage Server/README.md

 <img width="879" height="768" alt="image" src="https://github.com/user-attachments/assets/e1393fbb-f7b8-48ce-96e7-fa87125a9a78" />

-There are  has no commits for the repo  /opt/demo.git, the clone will succeed but the working directory (/usr/src/kodekloudrepos) will look empty except for the .git/ folder.
+There are no commits for the repo  /opt/demo.git, the clone will succeed but the working directory (/usr/src/kodekloudrepos) will look empty except for the .git/ folder.

 That’s why earlier you saw only .git/ and no files.
 The warning: **You appear to have cloned an empty repository** message is just Git telling you “the repo is valid, but it has no commits yet.”